jimeh/jimeh.me-api/posts/zynapse-is-out.md

 ---
 title: Zynapse Is Out
 date: 2010-02-25 14:24:00 +0200
-categories: [technology, web, php, rails]
+tags: [technology, web, php, rails]
 ---

 So I finally bit off my own sense of perfection in regards to my Zynapse web-development framework for PHP5 which I started developing in 2007.
 It was never perfect, never ready, so I never released.